Aidge demonstration#

 Import Aidge#

-In order to provide a colaborative environnement in the plateform, the structure of Aidge is built on a core library that interfaces with multiple modules binded to python libraries.
+In order to provide a colaborative environnement in the platform, the structure of Aidge is built on a core library that interfaces with multiple modules binded to python libraries.

-aidge_core is the core library and offers all the basic functionnalities to create and manipulate the internal graph representation;
+aidge_core is the core library which offers all the basic functionnalities to create and manipulate the internal computational graph representation;

-aidge_backend_cpu is a C++ module providing a generic C++ implementations for each component of the graph;
+aidge_backend_cpu is a C++ module providing a generic C++ implementations for each component of the computational graph;

 aidge_onnx is a module allowing to import ONNX to the Aidge framework;